 The Thingsboard rules engine runs messages through a series of rules chains to record, transform, or otherwise act on those messages.
 Examples of actions are “record telemetry to database”, “send a message to device”, “raise an alarm”, “get device attribute values”.

 One rule chain can call another, forwarding the current message into the new rule chain.
 This allows business logic to be separated into discrete rules chains, analogous to functions in a normal programming environment.
-This also allows the ‘root rule chain’ that is invoked for every message to be kept relatively simple.
+This also allows the ‘root rule chain’ that is invoked for every message to be kept relatively simple by moving complicated chains of logic into separate rule chains.

 Thingsboard Dashboard Engine